imagecircus/sudoku-solver/README.md

 I had been wondering for a while if I could write a script that would solve sudoku puzzles and I also wanted to learn Python.
 This is an *attempt* at both.

 ## So what does it do right now?
-Currently this project runs on the command line `python3 sudoku.py` and it will only solve the **very simplest** form of 9x9 Sudoku puzzles.
+Currently this project runs on the command line `python3 sudoku.py` and it will only solve fairly simple 9x9 Sudoku puzzles.

 ## How does it work?
+- Makes a list of all the cells that are empty
 - Calculates all valid answers for every empty cell
 - Looks for cells that only have one valid answer
+- Looks for answers that only have one valid position within a 3x3 box
-- Inserts the valid answer and removes the cell(s) from the list of empty cells
+- Inserts the valid answers
-- Loops back through the first three steps until all answers have been found
+- Loops back through the first five steps until all answers have been found
 - ... or fails if the number of answers left does not decrease after an iteration

 ## How is the puzzle stored?